pkholland/anon/README.md

 capacity that is dedicated to maintaining the queue itself grows, further slowing down `process_one_connection`, which then componds the problem.

-Linux has an errno code named EAGAIN which it returns when certain operations that are requested to be non-blocking are not currently possible for one reason or another.
-A common use of EAGAIN would be to set `listening_socket` above to be non-blocking, and then the call to `accept` would return -1 and set errno to EAGAIN if there were not any connections that could be requested when the code called `accept`.
+Linux has an errno code named EAGAIN which it uses when certain operations that are requested to be non-blocking are not currently possible for one reason or another.
+A common use of EAGAIN would be to set `listening_socket` above to be non-blocking, and then the call to `accept` would return -1 and set errno to EAGAIN if there were not any connections that could be returned when the code called `accept`.
 That kind of usage would allow that thread of execution to go do something else instead of stay stuck in `accept` until someone tries to connect to our computer.